 Healthy Touch: Healthy, loving touch is a basic, human need.
 Common expressions of healthy touch include but are not limited to hugs of appreciation, condolence and affection; affirming pats on the back; and physical care-taking such as diaper changing and face washing.
 Healthy touch is appropriate as long as respect of others’ personal wishes about being touched are honored.

 Sexual Abuse: Activity of a sexual nature between an adult and a child or youth, or between a child or youth and an older youth, including but not limited to molestation or exploitation of a child or youth, by any person responsible for the child’s or youth’s permanent or temporary care and/or custody.
 For purposes of this SCP, sexual abuse includes touching and non-physical interactions between a child or youth and one or more adults undertaken for the purpose of the adult’s sexual stimulation or sexual gratification.
 Such behavior is always considered unacceptable and non-consensual when the interaction involves a child or youth, even if the child or youth has indicated his or her consent verbally or otherwise.
 Sexual abuse includes but is not limited to fondling, kissing and all other sexual behavior.
 Other inappropriate behavior may include, but not be limited to, sexual remarks and the misuse of pornographic or sexually suggestive images.

+Teacher: The term teacher refers to any roles being performed by adults that can be construed as teaching including Guides and Leaders, Advisors and/or Mentors.
+Any adult working with children in a learning environment is considered a teacher for the purposes of this policy.

 Vulnerable Adult: An individual, 18 years or older, who because of age, developmental disability, past traumatic experiences, mental illness, physical handicap or other condition requires supervision or personal care and who may lack the personal or social skills required to live independently.